nersent/pace/README.md

 The core feature of Pace is incremental architecture, which allows O(1) constant-time updates of indicators, making it ideal for time-sensitive low-frequency live trading.

-The goal of Pace is not to replace any existing TA library, but rather provide a new approach and ways to write and optimize trading strategies efficiently.

 > Note: This library is in an early development stage.
 Expect breaking changes.

 ## PineScript